 Preserving Maitland’s Industrial and Cultural Heritage

-South Maitland Railways attracts growing interest for its heritage significance, in essence a perfectly preserved Victorian railway, seemingly immune to the new electronic age.
+South Maitland Railways attracts growing interest for its heritage significance, in essence; a perfectly preserved Victorian railway, seemingly immune to the new electronic age.
 It was the last railway in Australia engaged in the complete restoration and operation of steam locomotives for commercial purposes.
 The SMR steam locomotive workshop at East Greta Junction is now protected by a Permanent Conservation Order under the NSW Heritage Act.

 The inaugural Steamfest took place only three years after the cessation of steam operations on the locally based South Maitland Railways, Australia’s last fully commercial steam railway.
 The event was organised through the efforts of the National Trust of Australia, The State Rail Authority and the Heritage Office as the Grand Finale to Heritage Week 1986.
-Steamfest is still going strong to this date.
+Steamfest is still going strong to this day.

 Entry: By prior arrangement

-Address: ‘The old bathhouse’ cnr Mount Dee Rd and Junction St, Telarah
+Address: ‘The Old Bathhouse’ cnr Mount Dee Rd and Junction St, Telarah